 Conclusion for ABG NCLEX® Review

-Blood gases often prove to be a difficult yet very important subject to understand when treating patients with abnormal blood gases.
-Blood gas abnormalities can often be caused by a variety of conditions that can often be life-threatening for the patient.
-For this reason, it is imperative to not only know how to recognize patients with ABG values that are out of the ordinary – but to also screen for the cause in order to resolve the issue and improve your patient’s outcomes.
+Blood gases often prove to be a difficult yet very important subject to understand when treating clients with abnormal blood gases.
+Blood gas abnormalities can often be caused by a variety of conditions that can often be life-threatening for the client.
+For this reason, it is imperative to not only know how to recognize clients with ABG values that are out of the ordinary – but to also screen for the cause in order to resolve the issue and improve your client’s outcomes.
 Hopefully this ABG NCLEX® Review will serve as a good overview of the subject matter to aid in your understanding of the topic and to serve you in your future practice.

 - Arterial Blood Gases.
 In: Post T, ed.
 UpToDate.
 Waltham, MA.: UpToDate; 2020. www.uptodate.com.
 Accessed May 5th, 2020.